top of page

 Dr. Ashok Krishnamoorthy

 Chairman & CEO of Axalume, an optical interconnect startup.
 Formerly an Oracle Chief Technologist, Photonics, a Distinguished Engineer & Director at Sun Microsystems, President and CTO of AraLight, a Bell Labs spinout, and founding member of the Optical Data Networks research dept. at Bell Labs.
 He was awarded the 2005 ICO international prize in optics.
-His honors include the IEEE Distinguished Lecturer award, and Eta Kappa Nu’s outstanding engineer citation.
+His honors include the IEEE Distinguished Lecturer award.
 He received his PhD from UCSD, an MS from USC, and a BS with honors from the California Institute of Technology.
-Dr. Krishnamoorthy has contributed 300 technical publications, 8 book chapters, delivered over 100 talks at global conferences, and holds 200 US patents
+Dr. Krishnamoorthy has contributed 300 technical publications, 8 book chapters, delivered over 100 talks at global conferences, and holds 200 patents

 YLiu2_edited.jpg